AlexKnyshov/alibaseq/README.md

 ### hit stitcher

-option `--hit-ovlp` specifies max allowed hit overlap on query, in bp.
-If two hits overlap more than this amount, and overlap on target is greater than 0, the hits are considered to be indeed overlapping. (default: 5)
+option `--hit-ovlp` specifies max allowed hit overlap on query, 0 or >= 1 in bp, or relative 0 < N < 1.
+If two hits overlap more than this amount, and overlap on target is greater than 0, the hits are considered to be indeed overlapping. (default: 0.1)

 ![hit_stitcher.png](hit_stitcher.png)

 option `--amalgamate-hits` - when scoring the contig, use combination of scores of the hits and their average identity (default: False)

-option `--metric-merge-corr` - used together with `--amalgamate-hits` to reduce the combined score of multiple hits (default: 0.75)
+option `--metric-merge-corr` - used together with `--amalgamate-hits` to reduce the combined score of multiple hits (default: 1.0)

 option `--no-hs` prevents running hit stitcher on the forward search table (default: False)